jaiarobotics/jaiabot/src/doc/markdown/page100_open_layers.md

 newFeature.setStyle(style)
 ````
-4. Push the new feature to an array.
+4. Push the new feature to an array
 ```
 const features  = []
 features.push(newFeature)